-This is in line with the view of the ESAs that have declared that the provison in Art.
-13 (4) needs tob e modified (ESAs: Final Report following consultation on draft regulatory technical standards to amend the PRIIPs KID Concerning amendments to Commission Delegated Regulation (EU) 2017/653 of 8 March 2017 on key information documents (KID) for packaged retail and insurance-based investment products (PRIIPs), JC 2020 66, p.
+The ESAs had also advocated in the past for a modification of the regulation (ESAs: Final Report following consultation on draft regulatory technical standards to amend the PRIIPs KID Concerning amendmentsto Commission Delegated Regulation (EU) 2017/653 of 8 March 2017 on key information documents (KID) for packaged retail and insurance-based investment products (PRIIPs), JC 2020 66, p.
 43, 44).